 When Should You Cancel A Credit Card?

-I originally applied for this card with a 100,000 point bonus.
-Since then I have gotten over $600 in benefits (a conservative estimate).
-My first year with this card has been very valuable and I have gotten my money’s worth from my first $450 annual fee.
+I’ve had the American Express Platinum card for 2 years.
+I originally applied with a 100,000 point bonus.
+Since then I have gotten about $1,000 in benefits (a conservative estimate not including any bonus points) and have paid $900 in annual fees.
+My first 2 years with this card have been valuable (hello 100,000 point bonus) and I have gotten my money’s worth from my the 2 annual fees I have paid.
 Now it’s time to decide if I keep it in my wallet or bid it a sweet farewell.
 I don’t actually use this card much at all.
 If I keep it, it’s for the benefits alone, not the points earning potential.
 Let’s break it down.

 American Express Platinum Card Benefits